 Dress for the weather

 Choose loose clothing in light colours made from breathable fabrics such as cotton or linen.
-A wide-brimmed hat and sunglasses can help protect you from direct sun when outside.
+A wide-brimmed hat and sunglasses can help protect you from direct sunlight when outside.

 Take cool showers or use a damp cloth